Skip to contents

 Modular system for building up complex heatmaps

 In our example complex heatmap above, the various components are added iteratively.
 There are two main types of plots in iheatmapr– “main heatmaps” and subplots.
 Subplots can be added to the left, right, top, or bottom of a main heatmap.
-We will go over the basics of adding together different components of a plot in this section, and the Modular buidling blocks section of the vignette will go into detail into each of the modular components available.
+We will go over the basics of adding together different components of a plot in this section, and the Modular building blocks section of the vignette will go into detail into each of the modular components available.

 Starting with basic heatmap